Q: What certification examinations does UCNS offer?

 Q: Why should I pursue UCNS certification in my subspecialty area?

-Q: How is UCNS certification different from ABMS subspecialty certification?
+Q: How is UCNS certification different from American Board of Medical Specialties (ABMS) subspecialty certification?

 Q: What are the examination eligibility requirements to become UCNS-certified?

-All applicants must be a diplomate in good standing of their primary ABMS or American Osteopathic Association specialty or have equivalent certification by the RCPSC as defined in the subspecialty’s general eligibility criteria.
+A: All applicants must be a diplomate in good standing of their primary ABMS or American Osteopathic Association specialty or have equivalent certification by the Royal College of Physicians and Surgeons of Canada (RCPSC) as defined in the subspecialty’s general eligibility criteria.
 Applicants must hold a current, active, valid, unrestricted, and unqualified license to practice medicine in at least one jurisdiction in the United States, its territories, or Canada.
 An applicant must meet specific eligibility pathways as outlined in the eligibility criteria document that can be found on each subspecialty’s certification page on the UCNS website.

 Q: What are the fees for the certification examination?